jtc2/THavalon/README.md

 Percival's role is unchanged from the base rules of Avalon.
 They know which players have the Merlin or Morgana roles, but not which role is possessed by either player.

 - Percival sees Merlin and Morgana, indistinguishably.

+#### Galahad
+Galahad is a Good role that replaces a lone Percival in games with at least 7 players.
+Galahad is told which evil roles are present in the game, but receives no information as to which players possess any of these roles.

+Galahad cannot appear in games with less than 7 players, or in a game where both Percival and either Merlin or Morgana are present.

 #### Tristan and Iseult
 Tristan and Iseult ("The Lovers") are two Good roles that know each other as Good.